Jacqueline Hernández: Professional career

-MediaCo (2024 - Present)
+MediaCo (2024)

-In April 2024, Jacqueline Hernández was appointed as the Interim CEO of MediaCo, following the acquisition of Estrella Media's network, content, digital, and commercial operations by MediaCo Holding Inc. This move positions MediaCo, which operates marquee urban radio stations HOT 97 and WBLS 107.5 in New York City, as one of the largest multicultural media platforms in the U.S. combining Spanish-language and urban radio content.
-Hernández is responsible for shaping the company's vision and driving its innovation.
+Jacqueline Hernández was appointed interim chief executive officer of MediaCo Holding Inc. following MediaCo's acquisition of Estrella Media's content, digital and commercial operations.
+The transaction brought EstrellaTV and its digital operations together with MediaCo's New York radio stations HOT 97 and WBLS.
+Hernández served as interim CEO from April 17 to October 28, 2024.

 New Majority Ready & New Majority Storytelling (2019 - Present)

 Hernández is the founder and CEO of New Majority Ready, a marketing and content development firm launched in 2019.
 The company helps businesses and brands adapt their strategies to an evolving multicultural demographic landscape with an approach that includes marketing strategy, brand positioning, creative direction, data analysis, innovative audience strategies, and relevant content creation.

 New Majority Storytelling is a division of New Majority Ready that focuses on content development from creators of color.
 The division is dedicated to bringing unique storytelling genres from diverse voices to the mainstream, aiming to create stories that are both entertaining and thought-provoking, and that help to represent the diversity of the American experience.